phusdt/COVID_19_Analysis/README.md

 <h1>🚀 COVID_19_Analysis </h1>
 <body>
-This project built to analyze covid-19 data.
-Coronavirus is a family of viruses that are named after their spiky crown.
+This project built to analyze covid-19 data.\n Coronavirus is a family of viruses that are named after their spiky crown.
 The novel coronavirus, also known as SARS-CoV-2, is a contagious respiratory virus that first reported in Wuhan, China.
 On 2/11/2020, the World Health Organization designated the name COVID-19 for the disease caused by the novel coronavirus.
-This assignment aims at exploring COVID-19 through data analysis and projections.
+This assignment aims at exploring COVID-19 through data analysis and projections.\n
 Coronavirus is a family of viruses that can cause illness, which can vary from common cold and cough to sometimes more severe disease.
-Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV) were such severe cases with the world already has faced.
+Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV) were such severe cases with the world already has faced.\n
-SARS-CoV-2 (n-coronavirus) is the new virus of the coronavirus family, which first discovered in 2019, which has not been identified in humans before.
+SARS-CoV-2 (n-coronavirus) is the new virus of the coronavirus family, which first discovered in 2019, which has not been identified in humans before.\n
 It is a contiguous virus which started from Wuhan in December 2019.
 Which later declared as Pandemic by WHO due to high rate spreads throughout the world.
-Currently (on the date 10 June 2020), this leads to a total of 500K+ Deaths across the globe.
+Currently (on the date 10 June 2020), this leads to a total of 500K+ Deaths across the globe.\n
 Pandemic is spreading all over the world; it becomes more important to understand about this spread.
 This NoteBook is an effort to analyze the cumulative data of confirmed, deaths, and recovered cases over time.
 <h2>📚 Why this Project?</h2>
 Pandemic is spreading all over the world; it becomes more important to understand about this spread.
 <h2>📊 Content:
   <h3>1.
 Global Analysis</h3>
-<body>Problem 1: Calculate the number of total cases, total deaths, total recovered, and total active by time (day units).
+<body>Problem 1: Calculate the number of total cases, total deaths, total recovered, and total active by time (day units).\
 Problem 2: Visualize the number and the log(10) of total cases, total deaths, total recovered, and total active by time (day units) in 2 graph (one for the number and the other for the log(10)) using line chart.
 Problem 3: Visualize the number of total cases, total deaths, total recovered, and total active by time (day units) in 4 separated graphs using line chart.
 Problem 4: Calculate the number of daily increases in total cases, total deaths, total recovered, and total active by time (day units).